jvpdls/url-shortener-api/README.md

 ## Authentication

-Except for GET requests, send the "API-Key" header for authentication.
+Except for GET requests, send the "X-API-Key" header for authentication.
 The API only accepts HTTPS requests.
-Configure the API secret in the .env file at the project's root, using the "API_KEY" variable.
+Run `php generateApiKey.php` to generate an API Key.

 Refer to the project's filters (`app/Filters`) for details.